CSE-CSUSB/Constitution/constitution.md

 - All members must pay their dues for the quarters during which they wish to retain membership.
 Such dues must be payed in the amount defined in the By-Laws
 - All members must meet minimum activity requires, as set in the By-Laws.
 If such requirements are not met, the member (assuming all dues are paid), shall be considered inactive, and will be unable to take advantage of club offerings requiring active membership status.
-- All members must follow the University Code of Conduct
+- All members must follow the University Code of Conduct[^studentconduct]
-- All members must follow the ACM Code of Ethics
+- All members must follow the ACM Code of Ethics[^acmethics]

 ## Expulsion